Adair-Costa/generator-password/README.md

 # generator-password
-Generator of password with HTML, CSS and JS
+Generator of password with HTML, SASS and JS